JeremiahKaren/35percent.github.io/_posts/2016-12-12-ombudsman-slams-southwark-for-no-s106-monitoring.md

 subtitle: "Ombudsman finds that Council doesn't know whether social housing is being delivered"
 published: true
 ---
-The Local Government Ombudsman has issued the [damning judgement](http://35percent.org/img/LGOFinalDecisionSOR.pdf) that Southwark Council has had no procedure to ensure that social rented housing approved by the Council's planning committee is actually being delivered.
+The Local Government Ombudsman has issued the [damning judgement](http://35percent.org/img/LGOFinalDecisionSOR.pdf) that Southwark Council has no procedure to ensure that social rented housing approved by the Council's planning committee is actually being delivered.
 The Ombudsman further found that without a monitoring procedure _'it is hard to know ..how many social housing units...developers [have] delivered'.
 Or indeed, how many remain social housing units.’_

 ![](http://35percent.org/img/LGOFinalDecisionSOR.png "Ombudsman decision")